Virtually cocompactly cubulated Artin-Tits groups: Introduction

-On the other hand, we show that the translation axis of elements in maximal abelian subgroups of a group acting geometrically on a CAT(0) cube complex, with finite intersection, form an obtuse visual angle at infinity.
+On the other hand, we show that the translation axes of elements in maximal abelian subgroups of a group acting geometrically on a CAT(0) cube complex, with finite intersection, form an obtuse visual angle at infinity.
 This is the source of the non-cubicality results.
+This uses a flat torus theorem for maximal abelian subgroups of cocompactly cubulated groups by Wise and Woodhouse (see~\cite{wise_woodhouse} and Theorem~\ref{thm:flat_torus}).

 \textbf{Acknowledgments:} The author would like to thank very warmly Jingyin Huang, Kasia Jankiewicz and Piotr Przytycki for their precious help to find and correct several mistakes in previous versions of this article.
 The author would also like to thank Daniel Wise for inspiring discussions.
 The author would also like to thank Eddy Godelle and Luis Paris, for very interesting discussions on Artin groups.
 The author would also like to thank Nir Lazarovich and Anthony Genevois for noticing several typos and a few mistakes.
-Finally, the author would like to thank the anonymous referee for useful comments that helped in particular to improve the exposition.
+Finally, the author would like to thank several anonymous referees for pointing out mistakes in previous versions of this article, and for many useful comments that helped in particular to improve the exposition.